Subheadings are your next lesson after you’ve studied how to write headlines.

 Subheadings make your writing a little easier

-It’s a smart practice to write your subheads first, to get a good sense of the shape and structure you want to create.
+If you’re wondering how to start writing, it’s a smart practice to write your subheads first.
+They can help you get a good sense of the shape and structure you want to create.
 When you use subheads this way, they can make writing much easier and quicker.

 Start with a working headline, then hammer out 3–5 subheads.
 Once you have them nailed down, there’s no law that says you have to start writing at the beginning.
 Pick whichever subhead most appeals to you and start sketching in the details.

 Just like subheadings make the finished copy less intimidating for the reader, they also make the draft less intimidating for the writer, especially for cornerstone content.

 You’ll find that once you’ve established a solid structure with subheads, the rest of the body content doesn’t look so daunting.

 If it’s hard to find time to write, set aside 15 minutes and just sketch out your post’s subheads.
 Then the next time you have a few minutes, fill in details.
 You can work on one section at a time, but just like your readers, you’ll probably find yourself moving on to the next section, then the next.

 This simple system will save you time and aggravation, and your finished content will hang together in a very smooth, professional way.

 When you’re learning how to write a good blog post, don’t neglect the lowly subhead.
 Don’t just drop them in after the fact; build them into your content right from the start.